Back to overview

 How is the firm adopting the Solicitors Qualifying Exam (SQE)?

-The firm’s 2024 trainee intake will be the first to complete the SQE postgraduate route.
+The firm’s 2024 trainee intake are the first to complete the SQE postgraduate route.
 Trainees joining us in September 2024 will follow the qualifying work experience (QWE) model.
-We’ve worked closely with The University of Law to tailor our SQE preparation course to include content that prepares our trainees for a successful career at Akin.
+We’ve worked closely with The University of Law to tailor our LLM Legal Practice course to include content that prepares our trainees for a successful career at Akin.
 All our trainees will complete the SQE assessments before joining the firm to start their two-year QWE.

-We have DE&I councils that operate firm-wide and at office level, which include a trainee representative.
-Our trainee DE&I reps get the opportunity to work with senior stakeholders across the business on strategic initiatives.
-Our firmwide resource groups also provide a great forum to engage with colleagues from across the firm and discuss shared interests.
-In London, we currently have resource groups focused on LGBTQ+, Black, Asian and Minority Ethnic, women, social mobility, abilities and parents/caregivers – and all groups encourage allies.
+We have DEI councils that operate firm-wide and at office level, which include a trainee representative.
+Our trainee DEI reps get the opportunity to work with senior stakeholders across the business on strategic initiatives.
+Our firmwide resource groups also provide a great forum to engage with colleagues globally and discuss shared interests.
+In London, we currently have resource groups focused on LGBTQ+, REACH (race, ethnicity & cultural heritage), women, social mobility, abilities and parents/caregivers – and all groups encourage allies.
 We want people to feel comfortable sharing their ideas, experiences, challenges and concerns and then we want to be able to do something about them.

 Should candidates use examples of non-legal work experience in their applications?

 Gaining any work experience, legal or non-legal, is hard and we recognise that.
-We believe that both legal and non-legal experiences are valuable as transferable skills are gained from multiple life experiences – whether that be formal law firm experience, part-time work or extra-curricular activities.
-Candidates need to be able to identify the skills they’ve developed that will help to make them a good lawyer – for example, teamwork, communication, attention to detail and working well under pressure.
+We believe that both legal and non-legal experiences are valuable as transferable skills are gained from multiple life experiences – whether that be formal law firm experience, part-time work, or extra-curricular activities.
+Candidates need to be able to identify the skills they’ve developed that’ll help to make them a good lawyer – for example, teamwork, communication, attention to detail and working well under pressure.

-How important is it for candidates to show they have researched the firm?
+How important is it for candidates to show they have researched the firm before they apply?

 There are various ways to research firms; candidates should attend events, read our recruitment brochure, watch our videos, listen to our podcasts and read our news articles.
 The more research a candidate does, the more they’ll be able to get a sense of who we are and the stronger their application will be.
 We want to see genuine interest in the firm and evidence that a candidate has been proactive in finding that information beyond the graduate recruitment website.